Startup Definitions

 Viral LoopA cycle in which users are incentivized to share a product, creating exponential growth.

-Viral MarketingA marketing strategy that relies on individuals sharing a message or product, often through social media.
+Viral MarketingA marketing strategy that relies on individuals sharing a message or product.

 Voting RightThe right of shareholders to vote on corporate matters.